Scaffold-Based Multi-Objective Drug Candidate Optimization: Methods

 \subsection{Scaffold}

-Added flexibility and edits provide ScaMARS the choice to optimize according to a probability, or return to the scaffold if further proposals produce invalid molecules.
+ScaMARS was run using the S-Adenosyl core as the scaffold for the results shown, as adenosine derivatives are of known biological importance \cite{adenosine_synthesis,kuroda1978physiological}.
+Prior runs using methyl or furan with varying numbers of properties did not significantly differ in runtime.
+Added flexibility and edits provide ScaMARS the choice to return to the scaffold if further proposals produce invalid molecules.
 When this occurs, there is a 50\% chance the path will propose the original scaffold instead of a modification.
 While the scaffold proposal must still be accepted through the MCMC sampler, acceptance is more likely to occur if the path is at a score closer to the original scaffold (little to no optimization in properties) or early in the run (higher annealing temperature).
-In the event more than one scaffold is input at the start, there is still a 50\% chance to return to a scaffold, then the specific scaffold chosen at random.
+In the event more than one scaffold is input at the start, there is still a 50\% chance to return to a scaffold, after which the choice of specific scaffold is made at random.